 6. Hill's Science Diet Senior 7+ Small Kibble

-Small breed seniors often need a kibble size that’s easy to chew and digest, along with nutrients to support their heart, kidneys, and immune system.
-Choosing a formula designed for these needs can help maintain their health as they age.
+Small breed senior dogs often need kibble that is easy to chew and digest, with nutrients tailored to their size and age.
+Choosing a formula designed for small breeds can support their unique health needs.

-- Balanced Minerals: Promotes heart and kidney function
+- Balanced Minerals: Supports heart and kidney health

-- Omega-6s and Vitamin E: Helps maintain healthy skin and coat
+- Omega-6s and Vitamin E: Promotes healthy skin and fur

 Buying Guide: How to Choose the Best Senior Dry Dog Food